-Changes to waste and recycling collections from Autumn 2026
+Changes to waste and recycling collections from autumn 2026

 New government legislation means all councils in England must collect the same materials for recycling, including food waste.